FabricMC/fabric-meta/README.md

 ### /v2/versions

-full database, includes all the data, warning large json
+Full database, includes all the data. **Warning**: large JSON.

 ### /v2/versions/game

-Lists all of the supported game versions
+Lists all of the supported game versions.

 ```json
 [